 Retirement Plan Designation

-Donors are encouraged to designate Tusculum College as primary or contingent beneficiary of a retirement plan pursuant to their plan’s appropriate designation procedure.
+Donors are encouraged to designate Tusculum University as primary or contingent beneficiary of a retirement plan pursuant to their plan’s appropriate designation procedure.
 This designation may also be included as a specific bequest in the donor’s will or living trust document.

 The importance of working with professionals in estate planning, making a will or establishing a trust cannot be overemphasized.
-Whenever desired, a development officer from Tusculum College will be available to consult with you and your attorney or other advisor, in order to ensure that your gift arrangement carries out your specific wishes.
+Whenever desired, a development officer from Tusculum University will be available to consult with you and your attorney or other advisor, in order to ensure that your gift arrangement carries out your specific wishes.

 Estate commitments are also recognized, with the donor’s permission, in the levels for cumulative lifetime giving.